zenandesabeliwe/PROG6212/README.md

 Events
 Stores race event information, like the event name, description, date, location, distance and event type.
 Each event is managed by an organiser (Microsoft 2026).
 Categories
-.
+saves categories for each event.
 Categories can be based on age, distance and start time.
 Each category belongs to an event.
 Participants
 merges users to events as participants.
 Enrolments